Earth Molded Concrete Sculpture:

 Joining fresh cement with older cement deserves consideration, even on a sand mold.
 Poured slurry readily de-waters, as noted.
 On a large mold, one might not be able to keep all edges of the pour moving simultaneously.
 Keeping all edges of the pour moving nearly simultaneously would produce an excellent finished surface.
 Where an edge of the pour halts for just a while it de-waters and gels.
 Later advancing of that edge needs caution.
 The leading edge of a slurry application tends to bulge so that the actual contact between cement and sand is slightly cantilevered or hidden.
 If this is neglected, a slight crevice might appear in the finished work.
 But extra wet slurry applied along this edge can reach the true leading edge and fill the void.
 It is also helpful to stroke the edge area after this to leave no crevice in the finished work.

 The bulging effect just mentioned can be profited from in at least two ways.
 The popular use is to produce the finished edge of your product quickly.
 With practice, the bulge of the leading pour edge can be pushed to the desired location of the finished product edge.
 This is a means to produce wavy, usually non-symmetrical, unique edges.
 The looks can be natural as in life forms or primitive as in rough hewn.
-The main point is that good control of the edge work can yield a smooth edge with little effort.
+The main point is that good control of the edge work can yield a smooth edge with less effort, (than with more extensive form production).
 The second way to profit from the bulging and crevice potential could be as follows.
 A very patient artist could develop a style to use those crevices like line drawings.
 The finished work would have the crevices all incorporate as a line drawn image.
 For that matter the piece need not even be solid like a basin.
 It could instead be like a fluid carving, essentially extruded like pastry toppings.
 This of course would require experimentation and personal styling.

 Laminating Cement Layers